awslabs/Agent-EvalKit/templates/commands/implement.md

 - **Agent Simulation**: Never mock or simulate the agent being evaluated
 - **Hardcoded Values**: Use configuration files instead of embedding values in code
 - **Silent Failures**: Always log errors and provide clear error messages
-- **Ignoring the Plan**: Follow the established task structure and file organization
+- **Ignoring the Design**: Follow the established task structure and file organization

 Report completion with implementation status and readiness for the next phase (`/evalkit.insights`).